 Seventh Avenue meets Christopher Street at Sheridan Square.
-In 1863, during the Draft Riots, an angry mob dragged freed slaves here from nearby Gay Street to be lynched.
-In 1969, gays from the nearby Stonewall Inn (53 Christopher St.) clashed here with police during another riot, considered by many to be the beginning of the gay-rights movement.
-Stonewall Inn closed later that year, but was given landmark status in 1999.
-Christopher Street remains a center of gay and lesbian culture.
+In 1863, during the Civil War-era Draft Riots, an angry mob dragged freed slaves here from nearby Gay Street to be lynched.

 In 1969, gay men from the nearby Stonewall Inn clashed with police in Sheridan Square during another riot.
 The Stonewall Riots are considered as the beginning of the modern gay-rights movement.
 Stonewall Inn still occupies its honored place, now a historic landmark, on Christopher Street off 7th Avenue.
 Stonewall serves the LGBT community with Drag Bingo nights, karaoke, and Big Gay Happy Hour every week, and it’s a fixture of Pride month each year.
 Starting at Stonewall and continuing down Christopher Street toward the Hudson River, there is a vibrant LGBT scene, with even more bars and clubs lining this busy area.